Signed in as:

 My commitment to mental health extends into mentoring and advocacy.
 I serve as a Specialist Mentor for neurodivergent youth, a Risk Assessor for survivors of domestic abuse, and has supported vulnerable individuals through a suicide prevention helpline.
 My experience also includes leading a community resilience project for multicultural groups in Hong Kong, individuals with physical disabilities, and students in SEND schools.

 I am passionate about the connection between mental health, nature, and community.
-With a background in project management for environmental and social initiatives, I integrate mindfulness and eco-awareness into my practice.
+With a background in project management for environmental and social initiatives for 8 years, I integrate mindfulness and eco-awareness into my practice.
 My personal interests—yoga, hiking, birdwatching, Teaism / tea ceremony, ceramic making, and calligraphy—reflect my belief in the healing power of presence, creativity, and connection with nature.

 I patiently listen to, and tailor appropriate therapeutic methods based on your needs and circumstances by adopting person-centred, psychodynamic, cognitive, and behavioural approaches.
 Counselling services are provided in accordance with BACP guidelines and ethical standards.